saylesss88/privacy-book/src/android/RethinkDNS_Guide.md

    `whatismyipaddress.com` or `ipleak.net`, take note of your Public IP, ISP, and City/Country this is your real info that the VPN needs to hide.

-2. Connect to Wireguard/VPN.
+2. Connect to your Wireguard/VPN server.
 Choose the server location you want and go back to check again.

 3. Check for leaks, go to `dnsleaktest.com` and run a Standard test.
 If you don't see your Public IP listed anywhere, you don't have a leak.